The Stefan problem and free targets of optimal Brownian martingale transport: Global-time existence of supercooled Stefan problem

-In this section, we show that the choice of the initial set $E$ in Theorem~\ref{Stefan:I}, where in particular the solution vanishes in finite time, is sharp.
-Namely, such a choice is {\em necessary} for a finite time vanishing solution to exist.
-First, let us connect finite time vanishing solutions to the notion of subharmonically generated sets as in Theorem~\ref{thm:sh-gen-equiv-St1}.
+In this section, we show that the choice of the initial set $E$ in Theorem~\ref{Stefan:I} is {\em necessary} for a finite-time vanishing solution to exist.
+We begin by connecting finite-time vanishing solutions to the notion of subharmonically generated sets introduced in Section~\ref{sec:subharmonic-generating}.

-\begin{theorem} Let $\eta$ be a weak solution of $(St_1)$ with the initial data $(\mu, E)$.
-Then $\eta$ vanishes in finite time if and only if $(E, E)$ is subharmonically generated by $\mu$ and $\eta$ is the corresponding Eulerian variable to $(\mu, \chi_E)$.
-In particular, there is at most one solution of $(St_1)$ with the initial data $(\mu, E)$ that vanishes in finite time. \end{theorem} \begin{proof} The `if' direction is a direct consequence of Theorem~\ref{thm:sh-gen-equiv-St1} and Theorem~\ref{thm:time-upper}.
-The `only if' direction follows from Theorem~\ref{thm:sh-gen-equiv-St1} and the fact that
+\begin{theorem} For a given compactly supported $0\le \mu \in L^{\infty}(\R^d)$, let $\eta$ be a weak solution of $(St_1)$ with the initial data $(\mu, E)$.
+Then $\eta$ vanishes in finite time if and only if $(E, E)$ is subharmonically generated by $\mu$ and $\eta$ is the corresponding Eulerian variable to $(\mu, \chi_E)$. \end{theorem} \begin{proof} The `if' direction is a direct consequence of Theorem~\ref{thm:sh-gen-equiv-St1} and Theorem~\ref{thm:time-upper}.
+The `only if' direction follows from Theorem~\ref{thm:sh-gen-equiv-St1} and the fact that $s(x):=\sup \{t: \eta(x,t)>0\} \leq T$ for some finite $T$. \end{proof}

-the vanishing time of $\eta$.
-Note that that `at most one solution' follows from Theorem~\ref{thm:sh-gen-equiv-St1}. \end{proof}

-\begin{theorem}[Necessary condition for finite time vanishing solution] Let $\mu$ be a compactly supported measure on $\R^d$ with $\mu \ll Leb$.
-Suppose there is a vanishing in finite time solution to $(St_1)$ with the initial data $(\mu, E)$.
-Then, the set $E$ is determined by the optimal free target problem \eqref{eqn:problem-upper} of type (I) cost, for $\mu$ and $f\equiv 1$, that the optimal target is $\nu^*=\chi_E$.
+\begin{theorem}[Necessary condition for finite time vanishing solution] {\red For a given compactly supported $0\le \mu \in L^{\infty}(\R^d)$, suppose} there is a solution to $(St_1)$ with the initial data $(\mu, E)$ that vanishes in finite time.
+Then, the set $E$ is determined by the optimal free target problem \eqref{eqn:problem-upper} of type (I) cost, for $\mu$ and $f\equiv 1$, where the optimal target is $\nu^*=\chi_E$.

 \end{theorem}